 Since no other teeth need to be adjusted to hold the tooth replacement in place, only people with healthy gums and secure jawbones are candidates for this procedure.

-Dental implants have the same look, feel, and sturdiness of your natural teeth.
+Dental implants have the same look, feel, and sturdiness as your natural teeth.
 They have the durability to last for years and even decades without having to be repaired and replaced.

 It is important to note, however, that dental implants require surgery and are more costly than bridges and dentures, so they are not always right for everyone.